-Jerid Francom is an assistant professor of Spanish and Linguistics at Wake Forest University in North Carolina in the United States.
+Jerid Francom is an Associate Professor of Spanish and Linguistics at Wake Forest University in North Carolina in the United States.
 He received his PhD From the University of Arizona.
 His research interests include psycholinguistics, corpus linguistics and formal syntax.
 He has published articles on treebank and corpus design and measures of corpus representativeness through psycholinguistic measures.
 He teaches both upper-division undergraduate courses for the Spanish major/minor and core courses for the linguistics minor.

-Sun Mon Tue Wed Thu Fri Sat1234567891011
+Sun Mon Tue Wed Thu Fri Sat1245678910111213141516171819202122232425262728293031

 Periodically during the semester, WFU faculty and friends in languages and linguistics gather in Greene Hall 528 to discuss their research and current topics in the field.

 For more information on our current schedule of Lingustics Circle presentations and talks subscribe to the Linguistics minor calendar, join our campus listserv or refer to this site's calendar of upcoming events.